jvmahon/Homebridge-HomeSeer4/README.md

 If Instant Status is enabled, polling is also reduced to once per minute.
 This shouldn't really be needed at all, but an occasionall poll is done out of caution to ensure that HomeBridge / HomeSeer remain properly synchronized.

-## B.4 Version 2.x - What's Changed - New Features beyond Version 1.x
+## B.4 Version 2.0 - What's Changed - New Features beyond jrhubott / Version 1.x plugin
-Version 2.x of this plugin uses a new polling mechanism in which all HomeSeer devices are polled in a single HTTP call rather than individual HTTP calls.
+Version 2.0 of this plugin introduced a new polling mechanism in which all HomeSeer devices are polled in a single HTTP call rather than individual HTTP calls.
 This reduces the polling stress on HomeSeer and allows for much more frequent polling.
 A poll time of 5-10 seconds is recommended.

 ## C. Changes to config.json setup!
 For further infomration on setting up the config.json file, see Wiki page entry at: https://github.com/jvmahon/homebridge-homeseer/wiki/Setting-Up-Your-Config.json-file.